urql-graphql/urql/exchanges/multipart-fetch/README.md

 # @urql/exchange-multipart-fetch

+> **DEPRECATION NOTICE**: The `multipartFetchExchange` has been deprecated, and
+> `@urql/core` now supports GraphQL Multipart Requests natively.
+This won't
+> break the behaviour of your existing apps, however, it's recommended to remove
+> the `multipartFetchExchange` from your apps.

 The `multipartFetchExchange` is an exchange that builds on the regular `fetchExchange` but adds the multipart file upload capability.